afikrim/afikrim/README.md

 [![Github](https://komarev.com/ghpvc/?username=afikrim&label=Visitors&style=for-the-badge)](https://www.github.com/afikrim)

 <!--Introduction-->
 Aziz is a passionate **Backend Engineer** who enjoys challenges!
-With almost 3 years of experience, Aziz has solved many challenges, whether from the past or current company.
-Assigned as a Backend Engineer at [Amartha Microfinance](https://amartha.com) Core team, Aziz has tackled many challenges using GoLang as his main weapon alongside Postgresql, Redis, and MongoDB.
-The recent challenge that he tackled is creating a generic service that is gonna be used by the entire company to store files.
+With more than 4 years of experience, Aziz has solved many challenges, whether from the past or current company.
+Assigned as a Software Engineer II at [Jurnal by Mekari](https://jurnal.id).
 Besides being a challenge lover, Aziz is also a fast learner and a diligent person.

 <!--Things TODO-->
 ## 🗒️ Things (to / wanna) do: